-The "train" operation uses the StochasticGradient functionality from the nn package to perform stochastic gradient descent.
+The "Train" operation uses capabilities from the keras package to train the neural network.
 This operation sets all the parameters using values provided to the operation as either attributes or references.
-In the implementation, attributes are provided by the attributes variable and provides access to the user defined attributes from within the implementation.
-References are treated similarly to operation inputs and are defined in variables of the same name.
-This can be seen with the net and criterion variables in the first line.
-Finally, operations return a table of their named outputs; in this example, it returns a single output named net, that is, the trained neural network.
+In the implementation, attributes are provided as arguments to the constructor making the user defined attributes accessible from within the implementation.
+References are treated similarly to operation inputs and are also arguments to the constructor.
+This can be seen with the model constructor argument.
+Finally, operations return their outputs in the execute method; in this example, it returns a single output named model, that is, the trained neural network.

-After defining the interface and implementation, we can now use the "train" operation in our pipelines!
+After defining the interface and implementation, we can now use the "Train" operation in our pipelines!
 An example is shown below.